op-rs/kona/bin/supervisor/README.md

 # `kona-supervisor`

-A binary that runs OP Stack supervisor.
+A supervisor implementation for the OP stack built in rust.

 ## Installation